-Have Your Accounts Been Frozen?
+Have Your Accounts Been Frozen in NYC?

 What a frightening experience to be locked out of your own bank account, preventing you from accessing your own hard-earned money.
 Yet hit happens routinely.
 It occurs when a creditor has sued and obtained a judgment against you or a joint account holder if you have a joint bank account.
 A creditor cannot freeze your bank account without this judgment.
 It is done to put pressure on you to make payments.